seek-oss/skuba/CONTRIBUTING.md

 yarn skuba build
 ```

-If you want to test out any changes to **skuba** CLI on another local repo,
+If you want to test out any changes to the **skuba** CLI on another local repo,
 you can use [npm link] to register your local copy as a global shell command:

 ```shell